LearnWeb3DAO/Layer2/README.md

 ## Layer 2 Scaling Solutions

 There are a multitude of Layer 2 scaling solutions out there, or being developed, today.
 We will look at them broadly.

+There are two main dimensions where Layer 2 scaling solutions differ from each other.
+The first is **transaction execution** and the second is **data availability**.

+Transaction execution strategies deal with how transactions are run, where they are run, what the trust environments are, what the security and decentralization environments are, etc.

+Data availability strategies deal with whether or not the Layer 2 solution makes their transaction data available on the main Layer 1 chain or not.

-We will cover the following topics:
+We will look at the following categories:

 1. State Channels
 2. Side Chains